spree/spree-guides/content/integration/customization/custom_attributes.md

 ## Introduction

-As a user of both Spree and the Spree Hub, it's important to keep customizations you've made to your Spree store in synch with the mappings you have on the Hub.
-This guide instructs you on using decorators to add any custom fields you've added in your store to the JSON output that is sent to the Hub.
+As a user of both a Spree Commerce storefront and our hub, it's important to keep customizations you've made to your storefront in synch with the mappings you have on the hub.
+This guide instructs you on using decorators to add any custom fields you've added in your store to the JSON output that is sent to our hub.

 ## Native JSON Output